jspajic/app1/README.md

 ## Getting Started

-These instructions will cover usage information and for the docker container
+These instructions will cover usage information for the docker container

 ### Prerequisities